Post-award Grant Handbook

 Grants are awarded to Lewis & Clark, not to individual PIs.
 As such, items and equipment purchased with grant funds belong to Lewis & Clark.
 All institutional policies regarding capital equipment, purchasing, and procurement apply.

-Sponsor approval will be required to have a sub-recipient perform any part of the funded project if a sub-award was not part of the original proposal to the external sponsor, was not part of the approved award, and/or if the proposed sub-recipient will change for any reason.
+Sponsor approval will be required to have another party perform any part of the funded project if this work was not part of the original proposal to the external sponsor, was not part of the approved award, and/or if the proposed sub-recipient or subcontractor will change for any reason.
 This process should be initiated by the PI completing a Grant Change Request Form.

-Once a sub-award agreement has been approved and fully executed, it must be monitored throughout its life.
+Once an agreement with a sub-recipient or contractor has been approved and fully executed, it must be monitored throughout its life.
 This is the shared responsibility of the PI, the grants office, and the Business Office.
-Responsibilities include monitoring the activities and performance of any sub-recipient receiving funding from the PI’s federal award.
+Depending on the agreement, responsibilities may include monitoring the activities and performance of entities receiving funding from the PI’s federal award.
 More information and specific processes are available here.

 - Business Office